alondmnt/joplin-plugin-jarvis/GUIDE.md

 | Notes: OpenAI / Ollama (or compatible) custom model ID | Yes | MODELNAME |
 | Notes: OpenAI / Ollama (or compatible) API endpoint | Yes | http://127.0.0.1:11434/api/embed |

+If you use Ollama for both chat and embeddings, make sure it can keep two models loaded at once.
+Jarvis uses both within a single chat turn, so if only one can be resident, Ollama unloads one to load the other on every answer and each response pays for an extra model load.
+Check that `OLLAMA_MAX_LOADED_MODELS` is not set to `1`, and that both models fit in memory together.

+The `UNTIL` column in `ollama ps` is the `keep_alive` countdown for an idle model, not a queue wait, so a model sitting there for a few minutes after a query has finished is normal.

 ### Offline chat model with LM Studio

 1. Download [LM Studio](https://lmstudio.ai/)